The Ultimate Guide to Reduce Checkout Abandonment and Increase Conversions

-Proceed with caution, though.
-Users are smart; some knowing this tactic will wait until a discount appears to continue the purchase.
+Proceed with caution though.
+Users are smart, some knowing this tactic wait till a discount appears to continue the purchase.
 The automation used here must have rules in place, such as sending this discount only once per user.

 Mastering abandoned checkout remarketing with emailing and messaging